Research Minded Project (L5023)

 You focus on a topic of your choice, which is relevant to social work practice or theory.

-You learn in small discussion groups and benefit from additional supervision for your dissertation.
+You learn in small discussion groups and benefit from individual supervision for your dissertation.

-- frame research questions and plan a literature based research project
+- framing research questions and planning a literature-based research minded project examining a topic of your choice

-- write a review of relevant literature and research evidence
+- reviewing of relevant literature and research evidence

-- develop your knowledge of and ability to apply research mindedness, understanding and skills of critical appraisal, as both consumers and practitioners of social work research
+- knowledge of and ability to apply research mindedness, understanding and skills of critical appraisal, as both consumers and practitioners of social work research

 100%: Coursework (Dissertation)